Rodents make up a remarkable 40 percent of the total population of mammals on the planet.

 With these statistics in mind, rats and mice have a notable impact on the human population on the planet today.

-Rodents cause damage and spread disease that directly effects humans in residential and commercial settings alike.
+Rodents cause damage and spread disease that directly affects humans in residential and commercial settings alike.

 Those individuals responsible for the safety of commercial buildings need to pay attention to legal ramifications associated with mice or rats in a business setting.